Samwindheim/finance-lab-project/README.md

     -   The extracted tables are converted into a clean Markdown format.

 2.  **Stage 2: Generation (AI Processing)**
-    -   The Markdown tables are sent to the `gpt-4o` API with a detailed prompt.
+    -   The Markdown tables are sent to the `gpt-5-mini` API with a detailed prompt.
-    -   The prompt includes definitions, investor level mappings, and strict data cleaning rules (e.g., converting currency strings to integers and percentages to floats).
+    -   The prompt includes definitions, investor level mappings, and strict data cleaning
     -   The AI processes the tables and returns a structured JSON object.

 Finally, the application validates this JSON response against Pydantic models and prints the final, clean output to the console.